moliver28/research-handbook/content/handbook/solutions-architects/processes/_index.md

 OKRs are directly realted to the fiscal year SA focus areas as well as [company OKRs](/handbook/company/okrs/).
 Initiatives are independent of focus areas and OKRs.
 Every Solution Architect can start a new Initiative and OKR as well as contribute to existing.
 Both are ideally broken down to quarterly achievable efforts with DRIs (Direct Responsible Individual) for each action item as well as measurble deliverables (Key Results).
-For documentation and tracking use the OKR and Initiatives template provided in the [project](https://gitlab.com/gitlab-com/customer-success/solutions-architecture-leaders/sa-initiatives) and apply the correspongding lables.
+For documentation and tracking use the OKR and Initiatives template provided in the [project](https://gitlab.com/gitlab-com/customer-success/solutions-architecture-leaders/sa-initiatives) and apply the corresponding labels.
 At the end of the quarter each Inititative and OKR should be successfully closed, archieved or moved to the next quarter if necessary.
 New planning starts at the beginning of the new quarter.

 ## Cross-functional Sales Team Processes